-David is referring to those who are “nabal” in Hebrews.
-Nabal is an empty-headed person who demonstrates their lack of wisdom through a foolish lifestyle.
+In this passage, the Hebrew word for fool is Nabal.
+This word describes an empty-headed person who demonstrates their lack of wisdom through a foolish lifestyle.

-B. Sin Nature makes it Impossible to be Righteous Enough to Enter the Kingdom of God
+Sin nature makes it impossible to be righteous enough to enter the kingdom of God.

 So what is Paul saying in Romans?
 We need to read this in the context of the previous and following verses.
 In the previous verse (Romans 3:9), we have seen that Paul is explaining in Romans 1:1-3:8 that all are under sin because of the sin nature.

 For we have previously charged both Jews and Greeks that they are all under sin.Romans 3:9